sambilbow/sambilbow.github.io/_posts/2023-04-12-north-star-on-linux.md

 - [:arrow_down_small:](https://repo.ultraleap.com/apt/pool/main/o/openxr-layer-ultraleap/openxr-layer-ultraleap_1.3.1_amd64.deb) [<img id="emoji" src="/assets/img/emoji/arch.webp">](https://aur.archlinux.org/packages/openxr-layer-ultraleap) `openxr-layer-ultraleap` - an OpenXR layer that allows Ultraleap devices connect at the API layer.

 If you don't want to use the `AUR`, unarchive the `.deb` from each repository, then do the same with the `data.tar.xz` inside (you can ignore `control.tar.xz`, this only contains meta-information about the package).
 Place all sub-directory files in their respective folders on your operating system using `sudo mv [file path] [destination path]`.

+> Run `leapctl eula` after installing, to accept the Ultraleap EULA.

 <br>
 <h3><img id="emoji" src="/assets/img/emoji/intel.png"> RealSense (6DoF Tracking)</h3>